-- (a) Surface water quality is managed to ensure that: - (i) Water quality is maintained or enhanced in those rivers water bodies where the existing water quality is sufficient to a level which supports the values of the river water bodies set out in Schedue Ba to Part I the Regional Policy Statement - (ii) water quality is enhanced in those rivers where the existing water quality is not sufficient to support the values of the river. - (iii) accelerated eutrophication of and21 sedimentation of lakes^ in the Region is prevented or minimised - (iv) the special values of rivers protected by Water Conservation Orders and local water conservation notices are maintained. - (b) Groundwater quality is managed to ensure that the existing groundwater quality is maintained or enhanced.
-18
+- (a) Surface water quality is managed to ensure that: - (i) water quality is maintained in those rivers where the existing water quality is sufficient to support the values of the river - (ii) water quality is enhanced in those rivers where the existing water quality is not sufficient to support the values of the river - (iii) accelerated eutrophication or sedimentation of lakes in the Region is prevented or minimised - (iv) the special values of rivers protected by water conservation orders and local water conservation notices are maintained. - (b) Groundwater quality is managed to ensure that the existing groundwater quality is maintained.